KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 Helpful resource from Google Ventures: [Questions to Ask Before Starting User Research](http://www.gv.com/lib/questions-to-ask-before-starting-user-research)

+While doing research for my local church project, I happened to look at the Google Trends graph for the phrase ["United Methodist Church" (region: worldwide)] and was stunned.

 ## Global Digital and Philosophical Reorganization

 ### Software is Eating the World